ingof/ems-gateway_V3/README.md

 This version may be a new version.
 This board schould use trough-hole-monted-devices only.
 The is no FDTI245RL chip for usb-serial connection.

+At the moment the bootloader needs an existing FT245RL